phlowers/mechaphlowers/docs/user_guide/ug_cable_model.md

 #### Linear elasticity model

-In this section, we assume the cable exhibits linear elasticity and can be described by a linear relation between stress $\sigma = T_{mean}/S$ and strain $\varepsilon_{mecha}$.
+In this section, we assume the cable exhibits linear elasticity and can be described by a linear relationship between stress $\sigma = T_{mean}/S$ and strain $\varepsilon_{mecha}$.

 $$\varepsilon_{mecha} = \varepsilon_{m} = \frac{\sigma}{E} = \frac{T_{mean}}{E\cdot S}$$

 #### Polynomial model

-In this section, we assume that stress and strain are linked by a polynomial relation:
+In this section, we assume that stress and strain are linked by a polynomial relationship:

 $$\sigma = a0 + a1 \cdot \varepsilon_{m} + a2 \cdot \varepsilon_{m}^2 + a3 \cdot \varepsilon_{m}^3 + a4 \cdot \varepsilon_{m}^4$$